djplaner/canvas-collections/readme.md

 # canvas-collections

-JavaScript intended to support the creation of "collections" of Modules on the [Canvas LMS](https://www.instructure.com/en-au/canvas) Modules page.
+Improve the functionality of [Canvas LMS](https://www.instructure.com/en-au/canvas) Modules by enabling:
+1. Grouping modules into collections; and,
+2. Flexible and enhanced representations.

+{% note %}
+**Note:** This project is currently in the early stages of development.
+Currently only works as [userscript](https://en.wikipedia.org/wiki/User_script).
+{% endnote %}

 ## Why?

-There are two common limitiations to [the vanilla Canvas Modules page](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-Modules/ta-p/6):
+Two address two known limitiations of [the vanilla Canvas Modules page](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-Modules/ta-p/6):
 1.  [no way to group modules](https://community.canvaslms.com/t5/Canvas-Question-Forum/Is-there-a-way-to-group-modules-together/m-p/179756/highlight/true#M84951); and,

     For a course with large numbers of modules or which uses modules for very different purposes the inability to group modules is a problem.
 Available workarounds all [have their limitations](https://community.canvaslms.com/t5/Canvas-Question-Forum/Is-there-a-way-to-group-modules-together/m-p/179757/highlight/true#M84952) and Instructure ["don't have plans to support nested modules soon"](https://community.canvaslms.com/t5/Idea-Conversations/Modules-within-Modules/idc-p/461383/highlight/true#M50428).